xlladdins/xll/docs/Excel4MacrosE-G.md

 **GALLERY.3D.AREA**?(type\_num)

-Type\_num    is the number of the 3-D Area format that you want to apply to the chart.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of the 3-D Area format that you want to apply to the chart.

 Return to [top](#E)